DerrickLamers/grblwiki/Home.md

 ###Acceleration management

 In the early days, Arduino-based CNC controllers did not have acceleration planning and couldn't run at full speed without some kind of easing.
 Grbl’s constant acceleration-management with look ahead planner solved this issue and has been replicated everywhere in the micro controller CNC world, from Marlin to TinyG.
 Grbl intentionally uses a simpler constant acceleration model, which is more than adequate for home CNC use.
 Because of this, we were able to invest our time optimizing our planning algorithms and making sure motions are solid and reliable.
 When the installation of all the feature sets we think are critical are complete and no longer requires us to modify our planner to accommodate them, we intend to research and implement more-advanced motion control algorithms, which are usually reserved for machines only with very high feed rates (i.e. pick-and-place) or in production environments.
-Lastly, here's a [link](http://onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/) describing the basis of our high speed cornering algorithm so motions ease into the fastest feed rates and brake before sharp corners for fast yet jerk free operation.
+Lastly, here's a [link](http://onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/) describing the basis of our high speed cornering algorithm so motions ease into the fastest feed rates and brake before sharp corners for fast, yet jerk free operation.

 ###Limitations by design